New York State reaches deal to provide free tuition for SUNY and CUNY students

 Indeed, historically, many scholars of aid policy have said that trying to "tether" students to states won't work, and that graduates will follow jobs elsewhere.
 But many of those debates have been about states such as Maine that have been losing recent college graduates to other states with more jobs.

 SUNY and CUNY, unlike many public systems in other states, have not heavily pushed out-of-state recruitment.
-As a result, both systems overwhelmingly enroll New York State residents, and report that 80-plus percent (higher for CUNY) stay in the state after graduation.
+As a result, both systems overwhelmingly enroll New York State residents and report that 80-plus percent (higher for CUNY and high for most community colleges) stay in the state after graduation.

 At the same time, he said that he didn't see the provision having an impact on most students.
-"New York State is the greatest state in the union and there are great opportunities here," said Cohen, a master's student (and undergraduate alumnus of) SUNY's Albany campus.
+"New York State is the greatest state in the union, and there are great opportunities here," said Cohen, a master's student at (and undergraduate alumnus of) SUNY's Albany campus.

 Read more by